 In April 2009, LifeSavers initiated the Beyond The Belt (BTB) program which is designed to more accurately focus the attention of officers on the traffic stop.
 More scrutiny during these stops has been emphasized nationally since such stops have the potential of apprehending those who have committed serious crimes, e.g., auto theft, kidnapping, drug deals, etc. Under this program, special awards are presented to officers who make an extraordinary arrest during a routine traffic stop.
 The BTB program seeks to encourage officers to be more aware of the relevant conditions and circumstances involved in every traffic stop.
-One month after the program began, a Buckhannon police officer, during a routine traffic stop, apprehended a passenger wanted on a fugitive warrant from Kentucky.
+Since the inception of the program, six West Virginia officers have been recognized for traffic arrests for drug trafficking, weapon possession, and felon flight from other states.